gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

-As we worked through these issues it became clear that the *interface* of services becomes a critical piece in the microservice model: adopting consistent patterns when developing the interfaces help at many different levels: development, deployment, production support all benefit from adopting good interface standards.
-To take just a few
+As we worked through these issues it became clear that the *interface* of services becomes a critical piece in the microservice model: adopting consistent patterns when developing the interfaces helps at many different levels: development, deployment, production support all benefit from good interface standards.
+To take just a few examples:
-examples:

 * Versioning interfaces makes it possible to remain agile and update services to accommodate new product needs without impacting existing